C Curl Vs CC Curl Vs D Curl Lashes

 Finally, please don’t solidify yourself into one lash style.

-Mixing curl patterns can ensure your set of eyelash extensions doesn’t fall flat, and they can easily blend into your natural eyelashes.
+Mixing curl patterns can ensure your set of eyelash extensions doesn’t fall flat, and they can blend seamlessly into your natural eyelashes.

 Here’s a great explanation of how to choose the right curl pattern for you from Eyelash Excellence – Frankie Widdows on YouTube.